Best Netgear Routers (Gaming & WIFI 6)

 A typical router has a Wi-Fi range anywhere from 50 to 150 feet depending on the band used, the router’s placement, the layout of the home, and obstructions such as thick rock walls.
 For most homes, this is more than sufficient for a strong, reliable signal throughout.
 But, larger homes may suffer from dead zones, in which case we recommend routers with more ample range or looking into Wi-Fi extenders or, better, a mesh network.

 While the speeds advertised by router manufacturers chart ever higher, including Netgear’s, these numbers are only theoretical.
 The actual speeds you’ll experience using a home network vary greatly depending on the speed offered by your ISP, the brick and mortar design of your home, and the top speeds supported by your modem.
+Choosing the right modem and router combination can drastically increase your internet speeds and reliability.

 It’s easy to get bogged down in advertised speeds, but in reality, the overwhelming majority of routers have theoretical speeds that surpass most, if not all, those offered by ISPs.
 For example, in the UK average broadband speed sits at around 50 to 60 Mbps, while in the US, the figure is roughly 130 Mbps.
 An AC3200 router (i.e., speeds up to 3200 Mbps), for example, is overkill for all but the most demanding setups and speediest ISP internet plans.